"An important and exceptionally well-written book."

 He explores five factors that cause leaders to fail:

 Why Leaders Fail provides readers with the tools to understand and respond to leader failure, distilled into seven lessons for post-heroic leaders.
-It will be released by Routledge in 2023.
+It was released by Routledge in 2023.

 Selected endorsements